Research Interests: bioenergetics, heart rate, physiology, foraging ecology of marine mammals, biologging, statistical analysis and R coding.

 PhD Thesis: Factors influencing foraging success in otariid seals

-I am approximately 3 years into my PhD thesis at Deakin University in Melbourne, Australia.
-My PhD thesis examines the factors that influence the foraging efficiency in otariid seals both free-ranging and trained.
-Three of the research questions I am examining are described below.
+My PhD thesis examined the factors that influence the foraging efficiency in otariid seals both free-ranging and trained.
+Three of the research questions I examined are described below.

 1.Can head-mounted accelerometers be used to detect successful prey captures in Australian fur seals?